cityssm/lottery-licence-manager/docs/organizations.md

 _Johnny's Society for Pet Saving_ would not be found however by searching for `johnnys pets` since neither term exists fully in the organization name.
-For that reach, it is recommended to use more generic searches when possible, and increase specificity if needed.
+For that reason, it is recommended to use more generic searches when possible, and increase specificity if needed.

 Search results are refreshed when you change the value of a search filter.